aaronjsutton/OverlayComposite/README.md

 _Now we have a layered image represented in Swift!_

+#### Rendering Layers

 Of course, we want to be able to use our new composite image.
 To do that we use `OverlayRenderer`

-To render our layers object:

 ```swift
 // Create a new renderer